Floyd Mayweather Jr. vs. Manny Pacquiao

 The fight was televised through a pay-per-view (PPV) jointly produced by HBO and Showtime, the respective rightsholders of Pacquiao and Mayweather.
 In the Philippines, the fight was also broadcast in simulcast across three of the country's major broadcast television networks.
 The fight was expected to be the most lucrative in the history of professional boxing: with an initial estimate of 4.4 million purchases, the PPV alone broke revenue records in the United States (U.S.) with $410 million in revenue, making it the highest-grossing PPV in history, surpassing Mayweather–Álvarez in 2013.
 By September 2015, the figure had been amended to 4.6 million.
 The broadcast of the fight in the Philippines was watched by nearly half the country's households.
 Due to the record high price of the PPV, the fight was also widely broadcast through unauthorized online streams on services such as Periscope.

 Despite the large amount of hype that surrounded it, critics felt that the bout itself was disappointing, primarily citing Mayweather's defense-oriented strategy in the ring and Pacquiao's difficulty in landing punches on Mayweather.
-This had led to some critics re-labelling the fight 'Better Never Than Late' rather than 'Fight of the Century'.
+This had led to some critics re-labelling the fight "Better Never Than Late" rather than "Fight of the Century".
 It was later revealed following the event that Pacquiao had sustained an undisclosed injury to his right shoulder while training and that while it had healed in time for the fight, he re-injured it during the fourth round.
 Further controversy emerged when it was revealed that prior to the fight, Mayweather had been administered IV fluids cleared by the United States Anti-Doping Agency (USADA) through a retroactive "therapeutic use exemption"—an exemption, however, not authorized by the Nevada State Athletic Commission (NSAC).

 Background

-When the fight was announced, Mayweather was 38 years old and still undefeated, with a perfect professional record of 47 wins and no losses.
-On June 6, 2008, six months after defeating Ricky Hatton by a tenth-round technical knockout, Mayweather announced his retirement from boxing.
-At the time, plans were in motion for a rematch with Oscar De La Hoya, which was going to take place September 20, 2008.
+On June 6, 2008, Floyd Mayweather announced his retirement from boxing, six months after defeating Ricky Hatton by a tenth-round technical knockout.
+At the time, plans were in motion for a rematch with Oscar De La Hoya on September 20, 2008, Mayweather having defeated him the previous year by split decision.
 "This decision was not an easy one for me to make as boxing is all I have done since I was a child," Mayweather said.
 "However, these past few years have been extremely difficult for me to find the desire and joy to continue in the sport."
-At the time, 31-year-old Mayweather registered 39 wins and no losses in his historic career.
-At the time of his retirement, The Ring had Mayweather ranked as the No. 1 pound-for-pound fighter in the world, with Manny Pacquiao at No. 2.
+At the time of his retirement, the 31-year-old Mayweather had an unblemished professional record of 39 wins and no losses, and was ranked by The Ring as the No. 1 pound-for-pound fighter in the world, with Manny Pacquiao at No. 2.

-During Mayweather's brief retirement, Pacquiao earned superstar status in much of the Western world with his eighth-round technical knockout victory over Oscar De La Hoya, for which he moved up from lightweight to welterweight (135 pounds to 147 pounds).
+During Mayweather's brief retirement, Pacquiao earned superstar status in much of the Western world with his eighth-round technical knockout victory over Oscar De La Hoya, for which he moved up two weight classes from lightweight to welterweight (135 pounds to 147 pounds).
+He also inherited the pound-for-pound No.1 position.